alexeygrigorev/mlwiki.org/index.php/Pragmatic_Investment_Plan.md

 ---
-title: "Pragmatic Investment Plan"
 layout: default
 permalink: /index.php/Pragmatic_Investment_Plan
+tags:
+- productivity
+title: Pragmatic Investment Plan
 ---

-# Pragmatic Investment Plan

 - knowledge portfolio - your skills and talents
 - manage it as you would manage your financial portfolio
 - relating learning to "free" time is a recipe for failure